Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 “We are trained and conditioned that I have to give my opinion,” Paull said in a recording of the 2018 conference.
 “My voice has to be heard.
 And the truth is … your voice and your opinion doesn’t matter if Jesus hasn’t put you in that role of responsibility.
 We’re all in danger of thinking too highly of our own opinions.”

-Throughout the conference, Paull spoke on multiple topics surrounding leadership, including his own.
+Throughout the conference, Paull spoke on multiple topics surrounding leadership, including his own, referencing a time four staff members left in one semester.

-“I had four staff members leave in one semester, and I remember calling Steven saying, ‘Steve, is it me?’”
+“I remember calling Steven saying, ‘Steve, is it me?’”
 Paull said in the recording.
 “Because sometimes it is, right?
 Sometimes, yeah, it is you.
 And when he said, ‘I don’t think so.
 I think they’ve got their things,’ I chose to trust him because I believe that if it was me, he loves me enough that he’d tell me.”

 On Christland’s website, the “Kids Programs” curriculum conveys a similar tone, with the children having to memorize Proverbs 3:5-6, most notably the message “trust in the Lord with all your heart, and do not lean on your own understanding.”